rafaelmartins/g-octave/README.rst

 * List the packages available to install **(done)**
 * Show detailed info about a package **(done)**
 * Multiple versions of the same package on the tree **(done)**
-* Download auxiliary files (patches, blacklist, dependency list, package database and the eclass) from a mirror using wget **(done)**
-* The user can choose with which download manager will fetch these files
 * The user can force the recreation of an ebuild **(done)**
 * The user can force the recreation of the overlay **(done)**
 * Resolution of the dependencies of packages from the Portage tree, based